The Best Postnatal Exercises

 Receiving your bundle of joy after giving birth is a happy moment for every mother.
-As you move into your routine, constants thoughts of health and fitness, “getting back into shape” will be nagging and getting rid of that tummy is an immediate to-do list.
+As you move back into your routine, constants thoughts of health and fitness, “getting back into shape” will be nagging and getting rid of that tummy is an immediate to-do list.
 If you are among the mothers, who want to eat and laze around till when you feel comfortable to exercise and engage in a bulk workout, the idea is wrong.
-Simple postnatal exercises are the best way of starting to get back your shape.
+Simple postnatal exercises are the best way to get you started.

-Postnatal exercises hasten recovery, help in weight reduction, improve muscle strength, increase aerobic fitness, and improve your social interaction and psychological well-being through relieving stress and prevention of postpartum depression.
+Postnatal exercises hasten recovery, help in weight reduction, improve muscle strength, increase aerobic fitness, and improve your social interaction and psychological well-being through relieving stress and preventing postpartum depression.
 However, before starting the postnatal, consulting a doctor or midwife is recommended.

 Gentle Tummy Exercise

 During pregnancy, the abdominal muscles are split in the middle.
 It is therefore important to make sure the muscles have healed before engaging in vigorous exercises such as abdominal crunches.
 Meanwhile, you can tone your tummy through regular simple exercises.